JevinLevin/Space-Shooter-Demo/README.md

 WASD to pan gun.

 ## How It Works
-Player object uses custom TransformX component, which handles matrix opperations and updates the mesh.
+Player object uses custom TransformX component, which handles matrix operations and updates the mesh.

 All scripts rely on the custom Mathfx library for Vector3, Vector4, Quaternion and Matrix4by4 operations.